idle-meerkat/sdevwiki-fork/Dynamic-(Stateful)-NAT.md

 ![Dynamic NAT Setup](images/dynamic_nat_setup.png)

 **NOTE:** This scenario also covers the case of only one private host.
-Configuration of private host connected to the switch device (in this case on one private):
+Configuration of private host connected to the switch device (in this case on one private host):
 ```
 # private host: IP/default gateway
 ip addr add dev eth0 192.168.0.2/24